Colour Therapy, Art & Yoga

 Colour is very familiar and comforting.
 It’s one of the first things we learn as very young children, sometimes even before we learn how to read, write or count.

-So it’s no wonder we respond so well to Color Therapy so well and the healing of the chakras.
+So it’s no wonder we respond so well to Color Therapy and the healing of the chakras.
 This alternative therapy can be used to treat a wide variety of physical, mental, emotional or spiritual problems.
 In addition to curing specific ailments, it also provides healing and succor to the entire metaphysical body.
 It also promotes health and well-being.
 Due to its non-invasive nature, it is also an excellent supplementary form of treatment for people recovering from post-surgical trauma by direct application of colours into your everyday items can bring about therapeutic relief.

 Our colour choices tell us a lot about our deepest thoughts, feelings and personalities.